brandonbaca47/fossfox/README.md

 [![Fossfox](static/img/fossfox.webp)](https://fossfox.com/)

-## 🦸‍♀️ Why Post On Fossfox
+## 🧐 Why Post On Fossfox

-1. Posting on Fossfox is free
+1. Posting jobs is free
 1. Our audience is tech-savvy software engineers
-1. Unlimited posts + traffic to your website
+1. Unlimited posts + more traffic to your website

 ## 👩‍💻 How To Post